 All of our nature reserves are visited regularly by DWT staff and volunteers, we work hard to maintain their safety for visitors.
 However, please exercise caution in poor weather, especially at some of out more exposed reserves.
 Please contact us if you experience any problems or if there is anything to report.

-A once thriving colliery, a beautiful example of how nature reclaims land when people and industry moves on.
+The woodland was once a thriving colliery and village, now a beautiful example of how nature reclaims land when people and industry moves on.

-Several blocks of woodland with disused sand quarry habitats including ponds and grasslands
+Several blocks of woodland with disused sand quarry habitats including ponds and grasslands.
+Bog Wood has rich and diverse ground flora unique in Gateshead.

 This former magnesian limestone quarry is now a SSSI, recognised nationally for the plant life it supports.

-A secondary woodland reserve on an ancient woodland site featuring marshy grassland areas of significant botanical interest.
+A secondary woodland reserve on an ancient woodland site featuring marshy grassland areas of significant botanical interest with a scattering of oak and other broadleaf trees.

 The cliffs and coastal area feature natural exposures of reef-limestone, set down 250 million years ago.

-Located to the west of Chopwell, these grasslands occupy part of the site of the former Chopwell Colliery.
+Located to the west of Chopwell, these grasslands occupy part of the former Chopwell Colliery and was managed by Gateshead Council until 2014.

 A large area of re-seeded wildflower meadows, formerly arable farming fields, this site is now protected for its wildlife and landscape value.